WaleeTheRobot/order-flow-bot/README.md

 For usage, you can download the zip containing the word import in the release page.
 You can import this zip file similar to importing a normal NinjaTrader Add-On. https://github.com/WaleeTheRobot/order-flow-bot/releases

+# Issues

+Sometimes NinjaTrader will complain about an import failed.
+You can just open the zip file from the release and copy the OrderFlowBot folder into the Add On folder on your computer after removing the previous OrderFlowBot folder.
+It's normally located at: `C:\Users\<username>\Documents\NinjaTrader 8\bin\Custom\AddOns`.
+Afterwards, open NinjaTrader and click `New` > `NinjaScript Editor`.
+Click the NinjaScript Editor and press `F5`.
+It'll take a few seconds and you'll hear a sound.
+The icon at the bottom left corner of it will disappear when it's done compiling.
+Close the NinjaScript Editor and you should be good to go.

 # Control Panel

 <img src="./images/controlpanel.png" alt="OrderFlowBot Control Panel" style="display: block; margin: 0 auto">